cube-drone/blog2025/hugosite/content/posts/2024/camping/index.md

 draft = false
 categories = ["camping"]
 tags = []
+description = "learning to camp is in my future (or it was when I wrote this article, now it is in my past)"
 +++

 Just after my trip to New York City I thought to myself about a vacation that would be the _complete opposite of a trip to New York City_.